 If you’re a wuss about things that taste bad, I’d go with either a capsule option or a flavored sublingual option.

-If you pride yourself on stomaching unflavored supplements, then this is the choice for you.
+If you pride yourself on stomaching unflavored supplements, then Renue’s Bulk Powder is the choice for you.

-One of the knocks on NMN is it can make you feel a bit fatigued, and Codeage’s product contains b vitamins to keep your energy up.
+They also added B vitamins.
+One of the knocks on NMN is it can make you feel a bit fatigued, and b vitamins to keep your energy up.

-This product is pricier than others, and resveratrol is a powerful ingredient that’s not for everyone, so unless you want both, stick to a pure NMN product.
+This product is pricier than others, and resveratrol and quercetin are both powerful ingredients and not for everyone, so unless you want all of them, stick to another product.

 Codeage is cGMP certified and third-party tested.

 Renue also has a liposomal capsule version.
 As I said, a lot of the NMN in normal capsules succumbs to your stomach acid.
 In contrast, liposomal capsules are surrounded by a protective layer, so it makes it into your bloodstream.

 Renue has the best cost per gram and among the strictest third-party testing.

 This product also contains NMN, NR (another NAD precursor) and NAD itself.
 Each of these forms has slight differences.
 NAD+, for example, has been shown to cross the blood-brain barrier more effectively than NMN.